-To determine if symptoms like sensitivity of extremities to cold is due to the presence of abnormal proteins called cryoglobulins in the blood
+To determine if symptoms such as sensitivity of extremities to cold are due to the presence of abnormal proteins called cryoglobulins in the blood.

 Precipitated cryoglobulins can slow the flow of blood and block small blood vessels.
 The presence of large amounts of cryoglobulins in the blood, called cryoglobulinemia can cause symptoms such as bruising, rashes, joint pain, weakness, and Raynaud's phenomenon – pain, paleness, bluing, numbness, tingling and coldness in the fingers with exposure to cold.
 Cryoglobulins can cause tissue damage that leads to skin ulcers and in severe cases to gangrene.
-They can activate the immune system, leading to the deposit of immune complexes in tissues, and cause inflammation, bleeding, and clotting that can affect circulation in organs such as the kidneys and liver.
+They can activate the immune system, and cause inflammation, leading to damage to organs such as the kidneys.

-- Type I, which consists of a monoclonal immunoglobulin – a single type of protein that is produced by one abnormal cell or clone.
-This type is often seen in patients with myeloma or lymphoma.
+- Type I, which consists of monoclonal immunoglobulin – a single type of protein that is produced by an abnormal clone of immunoglobulin-producing cell (B cell).
+This type can be seen in patients with myeloma or lymphoma.

-- Type II, which consists of a mixture of monoclonal and polyclonal immunoglobulins.
-This type is often seen in patients with hepatitis C or other viral infections.
+- Type II, consists of a mixture of monoclonal and polyclonal immunoglobulins.
+This type can be seen in patients with hepatitis C or other viral infections.

 - Type III, which consists of polyclonal immunoglobulins.
-This type is often seen in patients with autoimmune diseases.
+This type can be seen in patients with autoimmune diseases.

-Cryoglobulin testing involves collecting a blood sample in a prewarmed tube and keeping the sample at or near body temperature during test preparation.
-The person's serum is then refrigerated for 72 hours and examined daily for precipitates.
-After 72 hours, if precipitates are found to be present, then the quantity is estimated and the sample is warmed to determine whether the precipitates dissolve.
-If they do, then cryoglobulins are present.
+Cryoglobulin testing involves collecting a blood sample into a prewarmed tube and keeping the sample at body temperature (37°) during test preparation.
+The person's serum is then refrigerated for at least 72 hours and examined for precipitate.
+After 72 hours, if precipitate is found to be present, then the quantity is estimated and the sample is warmed to determine whether the precipitate dissolves.
+If it does, then cryoglobulins are present.

 How is it used?

 A cryoglobulin test is used to help detect the presence and relative quantity of cryoglobulins in the blood.
-It may be requested along with other tests to help determine and rule out potential causes for cryoglobulinemia.
+It may be requested along with other tests to help identify or rule out potential causes of cryoglobulinemia.
 The tests requested depend on what condition or disease is suspected.
 They may include tests such as rheumatoid factor (RF), antinuclear antibody (ANA), and a variety of other autoantibodies to help identify or rule out an autoimmune disorder, hepatitis C testing, etc.

 If the cryoglobulin test is positive, then it will be followed with specialised protein electrophoresis and immunofixation electrophoresis (IFE) testing to determine which type(s) of protein are present as cryoglobulins and which type of cryoglobulinemia the person has.